ethereum/consensus-specs/specs/core/0_beacon-chain.md

 For a beacon chain block, `block`, to be processed by a node, the following conditions must be met:

-* The parent block with root `block.previous_block_root` has been processed and accepted.
+* The parent block with signature `block.previous_block_signature` has been processed and accepted.
 * An Ethereum 1.0 block pointed to by the `state.latest_eth1_data.block_hash` has been processed and accepted.
 * The node's Unix time is greater than or equal to `state.genesis_time + (block.slot - GENESIS_SLOT) * SECONDS_PER_SLOT`.
 (Note that leap seconds mean that slots will occasionally last `SECONDS_PER_SLOT + 1` or `SECONDS_PER_SLOT - 1` seconds, possibly several times a year.)